BestTimesToVisit.com Logo

 food

 Immerse yourself in the vibrant chaos of Granville Island Public Market, a feast for the senses.
 Sample artisanal cheeses, freshly shucked oysters, and decadent pastries from local vendors.
-Arrive mid-morning to catch the buzz, and don't miss the chance to grab a picnic lunch to enjoy by the water.
+Arrive mid-morning on a weekend for the liveliest atmosphere, but be prepared for crowds; a weekday visit offers a more relaxed browsing experience.

 activity